 Stephen then created a behavioral analytics solution for Sideband Networks.
 This innovation allowed cybersecurity clients to defeat zero-day attacks on the wire.

 This lead to Fidelis Cybersecurity hiring the team in talent acquisition.
 Stephen moved to Fidelis for one year while the team transitioned.

 E8 Recruited Stephen and some of his team to join the predictive analytics program.
 VMWare quickly purchased E8, allowing Stephen to move back into hardware.

-Stephen is a Part-Time Faculty Instructor and active Capstone Entrepreneur Advisor and CET Industry Fellow at U.C Berkeley, California, Currently engaged in a large variety of advisory roles from social parking to Big Data, the fun never stops.
+Stephen is a Part-Time Faculty Instructor and active Capstone Entrepreneur Advisor and CET Industry Fellow at U.C Berkeley, California, Currently engaged in various advisory roles from social parking to Big Data; the fun never stops.

-In addition to the above; Stephen has a number of US Patents.
+In addition to the above, Stephen has several US Patents.
 Served on Ships in the Sea Explorers, is certified as a Sous Chef, operates Ham Radios KD6ZDS, is an accomplished Rescue Scuba Diver with +350 dives, Races cars, rides Motorcycles, and still plays RPG games as time permits.